Scantily-Clad Niece Waidhofer Posts Photo Of Her Cleavage Looking Like ‘Silicone Valley’ & Instagram Loses It

 Niece Waidhofer likes to have a little fun with her Instagram followers.
 She often shares photos with witty captions to engage her hoards of fans, and Friday’s update was no different.

 In the post, Niece stood in front of a mirror.
-This was not a typical selfie.
-The shot appeared to be taken from a camera that was on the floor, providing a unique angle.
+This was not a typical selfie, as the shot appeared to be taken from a camera that was on the floor, providing a unique angle.
 In the forefront of the shot was Niece’s stilettos, which had golden cuffs around the ankles.
 Part of Niece’s calves could be seen in the shot, but it was her body reflected in the mirror that commanded attention.
 The mirror captured Niece’s body from her thighs up.

 But even more enticing than the photo was the dominatrix-inspired outfit Niece wore, which left little to the imagination.
 The getup included a push-up bra that accentuated her voluptuous cleavage and a pair of tiny bikini panties that hardly fit her.
 Attached to the panties were garter belts to add a bit of sex appeal.
 The Instagram sensation also wore a black choker around her neck to give off a dominatrix vibe.
 Her long, dark hair fell down over her shoulders as she tilted her head to the side and glanced in the mirror.